linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 29.01.2025
+- Topic: Web4 - mini cities
+- Directory: /posts/2025/January/29
+- Description: ``` 🚀 Welcome to Web4!
+Create your own mini city 🏙️✨ with your social network and community.
+Your rules, your vibe, your digital world. 🌐💬 The future is yours to build! #Web4 #YourCommunity #DigitalCity #FutureIsNow ```

 ### 28.01.2025
 - Topic: Web4 Podcast
 - Directory: /posts/2025/January/28